If you’re looking to apply for jobs in Europe, you may be wondering if the process is any different from that in the United States or other regions.

 Though there are numerous types of resume formats you can use in Europe, the Europass, also known as the “European resume”, was developed by the European Commission in the 1990s as a standardized format.

-It has a user-friendly structure and is accepted throughout Europe, (except in the UK).
+The Europass format has a user-friendly structure and is accepted throughout Europe, except in the UK.

 Keep reading to find out what a Europass CV entails and how to write one.